-I have received a copy of the course syllabus.
+I have received a copy of the course syllabus for RSPT 2217.
 I have reviewed the syllabus thoroughly, and understand the course format, attendance and tardy policies, and examination system.
 I further understand my responsibilities and rights, as explained by the instructor and listed also in the syllabus, and agree to all course requirements as stated in the syllabus.